Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Does dolphin fishery damage both the image and the national interest of Japan?

 Food culture and habits in different countries are a response to a number of factors such as the climate, geography, history and religion of a region.
 Mutual respect, therefore, is critical.
 For instance, some religions strictly prohibit their believers from eating certain foods.
 They, however, do not denounce non-believers for eating such kinds of food simply because they themselves are not allowed to eat them.
 Dietary culture is a distinctive feature of each country, and surely no one country has the right to decide which dietary cultures are right and which are barbaric, especially if the impact on food stocks is carefully managed.
 We do not believe that refusing to respond to the unilateral imposition of the cultural values of these groups of activists who claims it is not allowed to whales and dolphins damages the national interest of Japan.
-Furthermore, it is shameful for a citizen of a sovereign nation to have an idea that we must follow Western countries which are against whaling, isn’t it?
+We believe that as far as it is sustainable, whaling should be respected.

 Dolphins are intelligent animals and friendly to people.
 Why do Japanese people eat them?